ifad/data-confirm-modal/README.md

     gem 'data-confirm-modal', github: 'ifad/data-confirm-modal'

+if you are stuck on Bootstrap 2.3, use the `bootstrap2` branch:

+    gem 'data-confirm-modal', github: 'ifad/data-confirm-modal', branch: 'bootstrap2'

 Then execute:

     $ bundle

-And then require the Javascript from your `application.js`:
+And then require the Javascript from your application.js`:

     //= require data-confirm-modal